mrjacobbloom/sb3-theme/README.md

 Just like Scratch-Blocks, this is a **work-in-progress**.
 Everything is subject to change.
 Use at your own risk. :package:

 # Getting Started
-The easiest way to play with this right now is to download or clone this repository.
-There's a hacked copy of the Scratch-Blocks repo inside of the `tests` folder, where you can tinker with it.

-If you really want your own copy, download the above file called `sb3-theme.js` and link to it in your copy of `horizontal_playground.html` or `vertical_playground.html`.
-Eventually, I might put this on github pages so you can just link it.
+Download the above file called `sb3-theme.js` and link to it in your copy of `horizontal_playground.html` or `vertical_playground.html`.
+Eventually, I'll put this on github pages so you can just link to it.

 # Example
 ## make control blocks black